 The Edge of Deep-Water

-I first learned of the muse through literary references, though "she" didn't start speaking to me (or at least I didn't begin to notice or hear) until my early to mid-20s.
+I first learned of the muse through literary references, though "she" did not start speaking to me (or at least I did not begin to notice or hear) until my early to mid-20s.
 At that time, her voice was more youthful and optimistic, full of new promise, and hinting at the rich and varied life of potential to come.
 Was she fooling me then?
-Or perhaps was she simply as young, dumb and innocent as I?
-Our work product together then was an expression and outlet for a rich fecundity of thought both buoyant and light, and characterized by an animate energy than was my right at so young an age...
+Or perhaps was she simply as young, dumb, and innocent as I?
+Our work product together then was an expression and outlet for a rich fecundity of thought both buoyant and light, and characterized by an animate energy that was my right at so young an age...
 Now, my muse is older, and seemingly more mature.
 Her attitude is still one of optimism, though she tempers this with an almost cold and naked inflammatory confession that she was never alive to begin with.
-All those years of warmth...that was simply me embracing myself in the mirror.
-Holding my hot mortal being to myself, while pretending there was two of me: myself, and my muse.
+All those years of warmth...that was simply me embracing myself in the mirror; holding my hot mortal being to myself, while pretending there were two of me: myself, and my muse.
 Now, I know there was never the muse, and it was always just me...
 And now I feel my end is coming soon.
 And for this reason, I no longer lie.
 The muse is nothing.
 Her impression is my own want of something more.
 Her inspiration, my vain expression of lasting substance and eternal life where there is none.
 My muse is a corpse.
 My own corpse.
 A recognition of death before I am dead.
 And a decision to live while there is still some time left to be alive.

 The Ghosts of Siberia

 “The graves are very numerous, and some of them undoubtedly contain the remains of men, who did not expect to be so soon forgotten.”